asselkassenova/data_analyst_portfolio/Stroke_prediction/Readme.md

 The stroke predictions produced by the model were evaluated using a confusion matrix, ROC curve, and Precision-Recall curve, providing a comprehensive view of the model's performance .
 This approach highlights the importance of utilizing multiple evaluation metrics in imbalanced classification tasks .

 This project underscores the potential of machine learning  in healthcare prediction tasks, providing insights that could aid in patient risk assessment , healthcare planning , and strategy formulation in clinical settings .
 Future work could focus on refining the prediction model, exploring different strategies for class balancing , and integrating additional patient data  to enhance the accuracy and comprehensiveness of stroke predictions .

+## Result

+Machine learning model aimed to predict stroke outcomes based on patient data.
+Here are the key results:

+Model performance: The model's overall accuracy was 0.85, suggesting it correctly predicted stroke outcomes for 85% of patients in the test set.
+However, considering the class imbalance in the dataset, accuracy might not be the best measure of model performance.

+Precision and recall: The precision for predicting stroke was low (0.20), meaning that when the model predicted a stroke, it was correct only 20% of the time.
+The recall was higher (0.52), meaning the model correctly identified 52% of patients who actually had a stroke.
+The relatively low precision and recall for the 'Stroke' class indicates that the model is struggling to predict this class accurately.

+AUC-ROC: The Area Under the Receiver Operating Characteristic Curve (AUC-ROC) was 0.23, indicating the model's poor ability to distinguish between positive and negative classes.

+Confusion matrix: The confusion matrix showed a substantial number of false positives and false negatives, particularly for the 'Stroke' class.
+This further highlighted the model's difficulties in accurately predicting stroke outcomes.

+Learning curve: The learning curve indicated that the model could benefit from more training data.
+However, it also suggested the presence of overfitting, as evidenced by the gap between training and validation scores.

+The model's current performance indicates a need for improvements, particularly in its ability to predict the 'Stroke' class accurately.
+The low precision for this class suggests that the model is over-predicting strokes, which could lead to unnecessary medical interventions if the model were used in a clinical setting.
+Conversely, the relatively low recall indicates that the model is missing a substantial number of true stroke cases, which could result in missed opportunities for early intervention and treatment.
+The model's low AUC-ROC score further underscores its difficulties in distinguishing between patients who will and will not have a stroke.